TN Extension Master Gardener Mission

-Members in the Tennessee Extension Master Gardeners programs are citizens of the local community who not only take an active interest in their own lawns, trees and gardens, but also strive to promote sound horticultrual parctices in the community.
-Members receive invaluble training and continuing opportunities for educaiton, then share their horticultural expertise through a wide variety of projects benefiting Madison County residents and organizations.
+Who are Tennessee Extension Master Gardeners?
+TEMGs are citizens of the local community who not only take an active interest in their landscapes and natural areas, but also strive to promote sound horticulture practices in the community.
+Members receive invaluable training and ongoing opportunities for education.
+They share their horticultural expertise through a wide variety of projects benefiting residents and organizations in our local community.

-Once certified as a Tennessee Extension Master Gardener, you must continue to give 25 hours of volunteer service to the program and attend educational sessions each subsequent year to become re-certified as a Tennessee Extension Master Gardener.
+Once certified as a Tennessee Extension Master Gardener, members continue to give 25 hours of volunteer service to the program and maintain at least 8 hours of continued education each year to maintain certification as a TEMG.